cornell-ece6745/ece6745-docs/docs/ece6745-sec01-asic-front-end.md

 we improperly used an initialized value then we would see X-propagation which would hopefully cause a failing test case.

-4. Using Synopsys Design Compiler for Synthesis
+4. Synopsys Design Compiler for Synthesis
 --------------------------------------------------------------------------

 We use Synopsys Design Compiler (DC) to synthesize Verilog RTL models